 Here, surely, we have the truest successor to the great Russian pianists.

-Born in Moscow in 1969, Boris Berezovsky studied at the Moscow Conservatory with Eliso Virsaladze and privately with Alexander Satz.
-He made a stunning debut in London in 1988 at the Wigmore Hall and in 1990 won the Gold Medal at the International Tchaikovsky Competition in Moscow where he played with Itzhak Perlman, Yo-Yo Ma, Jessye Norman and the Leningrad Philharmonic Orchestra under the baton of Yuri Temirkanov.
-In 1991 Boris Berezovsky made his American debut at Fort Worth in Texas and in France at the Auditorium du Louvre in Paris.
+Born in Moscow in 1969, Boris Berezovsky studied at the Tchaikovsky Moscow State Conservatory with Eliso Virsaladze and privately with Alexander Satz.
+He made a stunning debut in London in 1988 at Wigmore Hall, in Paris in 1989 at the Auditorium du Louvre, and in 1990 he won 1st prize and the Gold Medal at the International Tchaikovsky Competition in Moscow where he played with Itzhak Perlman, Yo-Yo Ma, Jessye Norman and the Leningrad Philharmonic Orchestra under the baton of Yuri Temirkanov.
+In 1991 Boris Berezovsky made his American debut in Fort Worth, Texas.

-Boris Berezovsky is often invited to the most prestigious international recital series in London, Paris, Rome, Zurich, Munich, Salzburg, Amsterdam, Montréal, Vienna, Bern, Budapest, Prague, Tokyo; at the Berlin Philharmonie, Théâtre des Champs-Elysées and Paris Philharmonie, Royal Festival Hall in London, Palace of Fine Arts in Brussels, Konzerthaus in Vienna, Megaron in Athens.
-In 2006, he was awarded “Best Instrumentalist of the year” by the BBC Music Magazine.
+Since then he has been performing regularly in recital series and venues world-wide: London, Paris, Rome, Zurich, Munich, Salzburg, Amsterdam, Montréal, Vienna, Bern, Budapest, Prague, Tokyo; the Berliner Philharmonie, the Théâtre des Champs-Elysées and the Philharmonie de Paris, the Royal Festival Hall in London, the Palais des Beaux-Arts in Brussels, the Wiener Konzerthaus, the Megaron Athens Concert Hall.
+In 2006 he was awarded “Best Instrumentalist of the Year” by the BBC Music Magazine.

-Boris Berezovsky is regularly invited to numerous festivals such as the Gstaad, La Roque d’Anthéron, Verbier, Bergamo Brescia, Salzburg, Folle Journée de Nantes and Folle Journée Japan.
-He is also the guest of the most prominent orchestras such as the Orchestre National de France, Royal Concertgebouw, Danish National Symphony Orchestra, Frankfurt Radio Symphony, Dresden Staatskapelle, Mariinsky Orchestra, Santa Cecilia Philharmonic, NHK Symphony Orchestra as well as the symphonic orchestras of Dallas, Bolchoï and Birmingham and the philharmonic orchestras of Berlin, Los Angeles, New York, Munich.
-He performed with the conductors Antonio Pappano, Yuri Temirkanov, Alexander Vedernikov, Leif Segerstam, Dmitri Kitaenko, Wolfgang Sawallisch, Leonard Slatkin, Dimitri Liss and Kurt Masur.
+He is also invited to numerous festivals such as the ones of Gstaad, La Roque d’Anthéron, Verbier, Brescia and Bergamo, Salzburg.
+He worked as concerto soloist with the Orchestre National de France, the Royal Concertgebouw Orchestra, the hr-Sinfonieorchester (Frankfurt), the Staatskapelle Dresden, the Mariinsky Orchestra, the NHK Symphony Orchestra (Tokyo) as well as the symphonic orchestras of Dallas and Birmingham and the philharmonic orchestras of Berlin, Los Angeles, New York, Munich, Radio France; with the conductors Antonio Pappano, Yuri Temirkanov, Alexander Vedernikov, Leif Segerstam, Dmitrij Kitaenko, Wolfgang Sawallisch, Leonard Slatkin, Dmitry Liss and Kurt Masur among others.

-Boris Berezovsky plays chamber music with Vadim Repin, Julian Rachlin, Alexandre Gindin, Michael Collins, Henri Demarquette, Alexandre Melnikov, as well as the Borodine, Britten, Endellion and Takacs quartets.
-For many years, he was the faithful partner of Brigitte Engerer.
-He is also performing with Alexander Kniazev and Dmitri Makhtin in Trio.
+In chamber music Boris Berezovsky played with Vadim Repin, Julian Rachlin, Alexandre Gindin, Henri Demarquette, Alexander Melnikov, as well as the Borodin and Takacs quartets.
+For many years he was the faithful partner of Brigitte Engerer.
+His trio, with Alexander Kniazev and Dmitri Makhtin, performed at the highest level.

-Boris Berezovsky recorded at Teldec Classics International, Philips, Simax and Warner Classics pieces by Chopin, Schumann, Rachmaninov, Ravel, Mussorgsky, Balakirev, Liadov, Tchaïkovsky, Shostakovitch, Medtner, Liszt, Beethoven and Mendelssohn trios with Dmitri Makhtin and Alexander Kniazev.
-For most of his recordings, he received Diapason d’or, Choc de la Musique, Gramophone and Echo Classic awards.
+Boris Berezovsky also recorded at TELDEC Classics International, Philips, Mirare, Simax and Warner Classics works by Chopin, Schumann, Rachmaninoff, Ravel, Musorgsky, Balakirev, Lyadov, Tchaikovsky, Shostakovich, Medtner, Liszt, Beethoven and Mendelssohn.
+For most of his recordings he received Diapason d’Or, Choc du Monde de la musique, Gramophone and ECHO KLASSIK awards.